Bryce-Davidson/Adobe-XMP-Tools/README.md

 ## Getting Started
 ---
 #### Parsing
-Parser will take 2 folder paths to instantiate
+Parser will take 2 folder paths
 - where you wish to save the JPEGS
 - where you wish to save the parsed CSV data